Bleak Falls Barrow

 "Then why were you going to be executed?"

 The higher they climbed the colder it became; though it didn't seem to bother Lydia at all.
 Soon the grass was replaced by a decent blanket of snow, and the trees were no longer green.
 They knew they were close when the reached the point that there were no trees at all.
-It was then that Revak secured his bonded iron shield to his arm, he advised Lydia to do the same, the ruin was known to be a lure for bandits; Revak didn't want to be taken unawares.
+It was then that Revak secured his iron shield to his arm.
+He advised Lydia to do the same, the ruin was known to be a lure for bandits.
+Revak didn't want to be taken unawares.

 Four hours had passed before they were in front of the Barrow.
 It was a beautiful, yet terrible, sight.
 Dozens of stairs led up to a pavilion that was covered with great black arches.
 The ground was scorched from the many campfires of adventurers that had attempted to conquer the ruin and purge it of its undead and treasures.
-Looking back at Lydia, Revak donned his horned helm drew his blade.
+Looking back at Lydia, Revak donned his horned helm and drew his blade.
 Lydia drew her blade as well, and they cautiously began to climb the steps.
-It was cold now, and for some reason in the lee of the ruin it felt even colder.
 Revak's breath was white as it escaped from under his helmet.

-They reached the entrance with no trouble, but they found the doors ajar, "Bandits," Revak breathed.
+They reached the entrance with no trouble, but they found the doors ajar.
+"Bandits," Revak breathed.
 Lydia nodded.
-Revak rolled his shoulders, "Divines, grant us safe passage, and should we perish, Arkay lead us to Sovngarde," he prayed softly.
+Revak rolled his shoulders.
+"Divines, grant us safe passage, and should we perish, lead us to Sovngarde," he prayed softly.
+He wasn't sure what would happen if he died.
+He guessed he'd just wake up back as a god.
+But the possibility that he would actually die made him nervous.
 He held his breath as they entered the Barrow.

 "This is wrong," Revak growled as he scanned the carnage.

 "If something killed the bandits, it'd still be walking around," he explained, "but there's nothing here, a bandit survived."